uvarc/rc-website/content/userinfo/hpc/software/vasp.md

 ```
 This `makefile.include` is preconfigured to use the Intel compiler, IntelMPI, and the Intel MKL libraries.
 We recommend a few local modifications:

-1. VASP is written primarily in Fortran and on Rivanna the compiler option `-heap-arrays` should be added to the `makefile.include`.
+1. VASP is written primarily in Fortran and on the HPC system the compiler option `-heap-arrays` should be added to the `makefile.include`.
 This can be added to the FFLAGS variable, e.g. `FFLAGS = -heap-arrays -assume byterecl -w`
 2. It is advisable to change the SCALAPACK library name to `-lmkl_scalapack_lp64.so`.

 To use [OpenMPI](/userinfo/hpc/software/mpi), the user must also change the Fortran compiler to `FC=mpif90` and the `BLACS` library to `-lmkl_blacs_openmpi_lp64` while leaving `SCALAPACK = -lmkl_scalapack_lp64.a`.